 Maintain a portfolio of professional practice and performance data required for the appraisal process developed by Practice Plus Group.

-Promote the centre by demonstrating a customer-focused approach at all times to patients, consultants and staff.
+Promote the Hospital by demonstrating a customer-focused approach at all times to patients, consultants and staff.

-Attend GP events and meetings to promote the orthopaedic service provided by the Southampton NHS Treatment Centre.
+Attend GP events and meetings to promote the orthopaedic service provided by the Southampton Hospital.

 Relationships